JaneDuncann/cit281-lab4/README.md

 ## Purpose of the lab
-In lab 4, I got experience creating initial Fastify Node.js web servers and adding routes with query parameters to handle the GET HTTP ver.
+In lab 4, I got experience creating initial Fastify Node.js web servers and adding routes with query parameters to handle the GET HTTP verb.

 ## Technologies used
 - Javascript